avinetworks/avi-helm-charts/docs/AKO/troubleshooting.md

 Check for status of route.
 If you see a message `MultipleBackendsWithSameServiceError`, then same service has been added multiple times in the backends.
 This is a wrong configuration and the route configuration has to be changed.

-#### 4. The route which is not getting synced, is a secure route with edge/reencrypt termination
+#### 4. The route which is not getting synced, is a secure route.

+Check the following conditions:
-Check if both key and cert are specified in the route spec.
-If any one of these keys are missing, AKO would not sync the route.
+ - Both key and cert are specified in the route spec.
+ - The default secret (router-certs-default) is present in Avi-System Namespace.

+ If both of these conditions are false, AKO can't process a secure route correctly.
+Either the default secret has to be created in avi-system Namesapce, or key and cert have to be specified in the route spec.